abelardopardo/ontask_b/docs_src/Install/index.rst

 Log directory
 -------------

-1. Create a new folder with name ``logs`` in the OnTask top folder (next to the ``requirements`` folder).
+Create a new folder with name ``logs`` in the OnTask top folder, next to the ``requirements`` folder, or in the location defined in the variable ``LOG_FOLDER``.
 This folder **is different** from the folder with the same name in the ``src`` folder.

-#.
-If at some point during the following steps you want to reset the content of the database, run the commands ``dropdb`` and ``createdb`` explained in :ref:`install_postgresql`.

 OnTask Installation
 ===================

 Once you have OnTask installed and configured and the tools Redis and Postgresql running, the next step is to create the initial database configuration, documentation, additional site files, and deploy.
+If at some point during the following steps you want to reset the content of the database, run the commands ``dropdb`` and ``createdb`` explained in :ref:`install_postgresql`.

 1. Execute the following command from the ``src`` folder to create the database internal structure::